 The Rainbow Mountain:

-Even though the Rainbow Mountain is near Cusco, it deserves a day on its own.
+Even though the Rainbow Mountain is near Cusco, it deserves a day on its own on your 10 days in Peru.

 The Rainbow Mountain, also known as Vinicunca, is a place where you need to see it to believe it.
 There is virtually no way you can describe it and give it justice, but, here’s a try: It is a seven-coloured mountain.